msvticket/kube-arch-webhook/README.md

 # NOTE: This README is a design sketch.
 No implementation is done

+Maybe this should be incorporated in Karpenter.
+Then the nodepool selection could be done when the webhook is called and tolerations could he added based on the nodepool and affinity on architechture.
+Annotations could be added to the pod with information so that if it becomes pending Karpenter doesn't need to the repeat the work done during webhook evaluation.

 <h1 align="center">Kubernetes Architecture Mutating Admission Webhook</h1>
 <p align="center">An image architecture aware Kubernetes Mutating Admission Webhook</p>